 Is there a cost for military members to participate?

-No – there is no cost for military members/veterans/spouses to participate in either the virtual career fairs or the resume database.
+No – there is no cost for military members/veterans/spouses to participate in the monthly virtual information sessions.

 What info will I need to provide to register?